 Network security is something not to be taken lightly.
-FBLs help point out security issues by letting the sender see all complaints for the sender’s IP space.
-If your IPs have been compromised, you may receive complaints on pieces of mail that you never sent.
+FBLs help point out security issues by letting the sender see all complaints for the sender’s IP address space.
+If your IP addresses have been compromised, you may receive complaints on pieces of mail that you never sent.

 Identify problematic campaigns/acquisition methods:

 Collect more information from feedback loops like a campaign ID number or list acquisition ID in the header.
 Take the first step in identifying which campaigns are most problematic, followed up with an evaluation of factors like content and frequency.
 This is also a great tool if you have multiple list sources.
 It could be that you have a more problematic list source that needs to be reevaluated or segmented into another IP address, to not harm the rest of your email program.

 Check out our e-book A Marketer’s Guide To Spam Complaints to get a better sense of what practices contribute to a high percentage of complaints.

 Henry is an Email Strategist for Return Path's Professional Service team.
 His current role includes executing client-specific projects to maximize ROI and deliverability.
 Overall, he has worked in the email industry for almost 12 years, with experience both as an analyst for an ESP and on AOL's postmaster team.